meysamhadeli/booking-modular-monolith/README.md

 ## Plan

-> This project is a work in progress, new features will be added over time.
+> 🌀This project is a work in progress, new features will be added over time.🌀

 I will try to register future goals and additions in the [Issues](https://github.com/meysamhadeli/booking-modular-monolith-sample/issues) section of this repository.